marnovandermaas/praesidio-sdk/README.md

 Please make sure you have `python3` installed with the following packages: `csv tabulate matplotlib numpy statistics`.

 ### Ring Buffer
 To get the results in the figure with the caption "Ring buffer performance over shared pages between enclaves.
-Each packet size is sent 256 times and thegraph shows a line of the median value and error bars fromthe first quartile to the third quartile," please run the following commands:
+Each packet size is sent 256 times and the graph shows a line of the median value and error bars from the first quartile to the third quartile," please run the following commands:
 ```bash
 cd logs
 python3 process.py ring ring20200828.log